codefordenver/code-for-denver-site/README.md

 ## Review apps
 When opening a pull request, heroku is configured to deploy a review app for that pull request so the content can be viewed and tested on an actual website.

+### How this works
+There is a heroku app set up to automatically deploy [review apps](https://devcenter.heroku.com/articles/github-integration-review-apps) when it sees pull requests for this repo.

+When a pull request is opened, heroku uses the [app.json](app.json) file to set up the configuration for the review app, and after installing npm dependencies runs the command specified in the [Procfile](Procfile).

-> NOTE: If this needs to be set up again, the heroku `NPM_CONFIG_PRODUCTION` config must be set to false (as seen in app.json) as development dependencies are needed to run the process specified in the Procfile
+> NOTE: The heroku `NPM_CONFIG_PRODUCTION` environment variable must be set to `false` (as seen in app.json) so that all the npm dependencies (including devDependencies) are installed before the app is started